 SEAN: And Saturn Apartments, one of the quieter SigIKKI titles, has hit Vol. 6.
 I think 7 is the last, so it must be getting close to wrapping things up.

-MELINDA: Wow, I’m behind in this series.
+MJ: Wow, I’m behind in this series.
 I need to remedy that, pronto.

 MICHELLE: Me, too.
 I really like it, but I’ve fallen behind by several volumes now.